Knowledge Hub

 • Is a change of location required? – if staff will need to work at another location you will need to consider their individual circumstances and whether reasonable adjustments will be required for staff and whether it is reasonable for them to change location.
 You will also want to consider whether and when they should visit their new workplace.

-• Inform and consult – just as transferors are required to inform and consult, as a transferee you will need to identify which employees are to transfer to your business, and to ensure that relevant trade unions or elected representatives (or employees directly if you are exempt as a microbusiness) are informed about the transfer.
+• Inform and consult – just as the old employer is required to inform and consult, as the new employer you will need to identify which employees are to transfer to your business, and to ensure that relevant trade unions or elected representatives (or employees directly if you are exempt) are informed about the transfer.
 This is whether employees are currently at work or on any type of leave.
 Employee representatives will be entitled to paid time off and no detriment for training and duties relating to the TUPE transfer.

 • Communicate clearly with employees – so that employees remain motivated and are not concerned by the transfer, any change in ways of working, roles and responsibilities or team members and structure.
 It is important to reassure employees about their future working for you so that employees key to the future of your business do not resign.
-Asking the old employer if you can visit their workplace and speak with transferring employees about the effect of the transfer on them, can assist.
+Asking the old employer if you can visit their workplace and speak with transferring employees about the effect of the transfer on them, can assist, although the old employer is not obliged to give you access to their employees.

-• Check for inconsistencies in information – if you are able to speak directly with employees and gather information directly from them, cross-check this with ELI and other due diligence information collected from the transferor and ask the transferor about any inconsistencies.
+• Check for inconsistencies in information – if you are able to speak directly with employees and gather information directly from them, cross-check this with ELI and other due diligence information collected from the old employer and ask the old employer about any inconsistencies.
 Within 60 days of the transfer, you will also need to check the transferred employees have the right to work within the UK.

 Summary

-Whether you are a transferor or transferee, if TUPE applies to your business sale or service provision change you will want to make sure you have the knowledge to navigate through this complicated area of employment law.
+Whether you are the outgoing or incoming employer, if TUPE applies to your business sale or service provision change you will want to make sure you have the knowledge to navigate through this complicated area of employment law.
 Our expert employment lawyers can assist you with assessing whether TUPE applies and what your obligations are.
 We can guide you through the specifics of the process if you need more detail than the checklist provided above.

 About our expert